NCBI-Codeathons/amr-2024-team-nassar/README.md

 2. Fine-tune machine learning models (e.g. transformers or LLMs) to identify AMR and SR genes in whole genome sequences using NCBI [pathogen](https://www.ncbi.nlm.nih.gov/pathogens/), [isolates](https://www.ncbi.nlm.nih.gov/pathogens/isolates/), [MicroBIGG-E](https://www.ncbi.nlm.nih.gov/pathogens/microbigge/) and LLM-derived SR dataset.
 3. Use AMR detection ML model to identify self-resistance genes and SR detection model to identify AMR genes to check for horizontal gene transfer and the possibility of AMR up-/downregulation by SR regulators

-## Approach
-We selected a list of bacterial genomes to build our model on by focusing on the ESKAPE pathogens (*Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa and Enterobacter spp.*) and those with complete genomes from the [NCBI Pathogen Detection Isolate Browser](https://www.ncbi.nlm.nih.gov/pathogens/isolates/) .
-The protein sequences in these genomes were then categorized as AMR or non-AMR using the [NCBI Pathogen Detection Microbial Browser for Identification of Genetic and Genomic Elements (MicroBIGG-E)](https://www.ncbi.nlm.nih.gov/pathogens/microbigge/).

 ## Deliverables
 - ML classifier for AMR genes using NCBI pathogen dataset
 - Self-resistance microbial genes with their related accessions, self-resistance mechanisms, self-resistance compounds and microbes using few-shot LLM prompting and [GraphRAG](https://www.microsoft.com/en-us/research/blog/graphrag-unlocking-llm-discovery-on-narrative-private-data/)